sbonaretti/timeSavers/HowTo_ggplot2.md

 ## Data organization
 - The most important thing is to organize data in a dataframe where columns contain the main message to visualize
-- Add columns with variables to group label data with colors, shapes, filling, and size:
+- Add columns with variables to group label data with shape, size, colors,and filling:
   ```
   example: